millacarmona/morphospace/README.md

 - Legends created using `plot_mspace` have been improved, and scale bars for interpreting landscapes have also been made available.

+If you find any bugs please send me an email at `pablomillac@gmail.com`.
+Thanks!!

 ## References

 Adams D.C., Collyer M.L., Kaliontzopoulou A., & Baken E.K.
 (2021).